 Oil & gas job prospects are improving around the world

 Now that profits are starting to flow, and drilling activity is starting to increase, now is a good time to publish a few guidelines on entering the oil field.
-On most rigs, the number of well paid, highly respected workers that ‘worked their way up from the bottom’ is not so different to those with graduate and postgraduate degrees.
+On most rigs, the number of well paid, highly respected workers that ‘worked their way up from the bottom’ is not so different from those with graduate and postgraduate degrees.

 If you’re the type of person that has the energy, character and mettle to be an oil field linchpin, there’s a good chance that you’ll be able to prove it.
 If you can just get on the rig in the first place…

-Here are a few tips to help you in your entry level oil & gas job search
+Here are a few tips to help you in your entry-level oil & gas job search

 Remember that you’re not up against statistics or guidelines… You’re up against the other candidates for each position.
 The employment decisions are made by people, and as long as there’s no exclusion in the job advert that would deem you unqualified, you have a chance.
 Don’t bother applying for roles that ask for specific experience, certificates or education as you’ll be wasting everyone’s time.
 Even before applying, imagine how you’ll position yourself as the best person for the job.

 If you have work experience in a different industry that would be an asset in oil and gas, play on it.
-For example there are many ex-military personnel that move to the oil and gas industry after they leave.
+For example, there are many ex-military personnel that move to the oil and gas industry after they leave.
 There are lots of parallels, (e.g. excitement, adventure, camaraderie) and many skills cross over.
 If you were a mechanic, welder or medic, there might be a position waiting for you in the oil industry that’s above entry level.

-If you’re prepared to relocate, finding an entry level oil field job is a near certainty.
+If you’re prepared to relocate, finding an entry-level oil field job is a near certainty.
 Even during the recent crash, some areas still thrived.
-(For example, some of the US land based shale and tight play areas that seemed to steam through most of it).
-Broaden your horizons globally and you’ll certainly find an entry level job.
+(For example, some of the US land-based shale and tight play areas that seemed to steam through most of it).
+Broaden your horizons globally and you’ll certainly find an entry-level job.
 You might need to think a couple of years down the line, as your initial assignment might not make total sense (especially to your family and friends).

 Whatever your position, keep networking, volunteering and going the extra mile.
 It’s these people who end up working their way up the ladder.
 You can start with these skills even before you’ve got your first job in the oil industry.
 We have social media, local clubs and associations and industry meet-ups, exhibitions and events.
 Behave respectfully and don’t bug anyone for a job, and one day someone might offer you a better one than the one you have right now.

-Another way of getting noticed by the people that count is to start working with them in a non oilfield role.
+Another way of getting noticed by the people that count is to start working with them in a non-oilfield role.
 For example, you could work as a security guard or in the canteen, then wait for an opportunity to pitch people.
-It might be better to befriend them first, before you ask a favor.
+It might be better to befriend them first before you ask a favor.
 It’s these tactile/soft skills that will keep you moving up the ladder later on.

 Get any certification that is realistic to obtain.
 Don’t spend thousands on HUET training when you’re unemployed, but see what courses and certifications you can get.
 These will help your CV, and knowledge of the industry in general.
 Someone who made the effort to better themselves off their own back is likely to stand out among other non-qualified people.

 Visit rigs and contact local recruiters in the areas where you see news reports of jobs being available.
-The majority of positions are advertised, and applied for electronically.
-A bright eyed go-getter approaching in person has a better chance of being noticed.
+The majority of positions are advertised and applied for electronically.
+A bright-eyed go-getter approaching in person has a better chance of being noticed.
 Don’t travel too far, and visit every possibility, but a personal visit might be the key to unlock the door.
 Typing ‘entry level oil field jobs near me’ into the internet search bar won’t be helpful if you live in an area that’s far away from the action!